notaspirit/VolumetricSelection2077/README.md

 Credits to:
 - keanuWheeze for the cube mesh and the material
-- [Wolvenkit](https://github.com/WolvenKit/WolvenKit) for GeometryCacheService and related structures (PhysX Namespace)
+- [Wolvenkit](https://github.com/WolvenKit/WolvenKit) for GeometryCacheService and related structures (PhysX Namespace) as well as various nuget packages related to the cyberpunk game files